clhenrick/portfolio/pages/cv.md

 2. Utilizing the narrative arc as an effective way to engage one's audience and create a memorable experience.

-3. Employing strong public speaking techniques and well crafted presentation design to augment the storytelling process.
+3. Employing strong public speaking techniques with well crafted presentations to augment the storytelling process.

 The final project for this course was a ten minute presentation on a topic of the participant's choosing.
 Mine was on the [Digital Divide](https://docs.google.com/presentation/d/1IFXkuGSwGduACZhJ_qy3FRrSBz9bN9GdoMKnDC1mRFM/edit?usp=sharing).
 Learn more about the course in a [blog post](/swd-ten-week-course/) I wrote about it.